cypress-io/cypress-documentation/content/guides/dashboard/organizations.md

 1. Log into the admin interface for your identity provider.
 1. Work through the setup wizard supplying the information requested:

-- **App name:** `Cypress Dashboard`
+- **App name:** `Cypress Cloud`
 - **App logo:** [Cypress logo download](https://on.cypress.io/logo)
-- **Single sign on URL:** Collect the URL provided by the Cypress Dashboard
+- **Single sign on URL:** Collect the URL provided by Cypress Cloud
-- **Audience URI:** Collect the URI provided by the Cypress Dashboard
+- **Audience URI:** Collect the URI provided by Cypress Cloud
 - Add a custom mapping of **AttributeStatements** with the following:
   - `User.Email`: User's email
   - `User.FirstName`: User's first name
   - `User.LastName`: User's last name

 1. Collect the sign-on URL and certificate from your identity provider.
-Supply that to the Cypress Dashboard.
+Supply that to Cypress Cloud.
 1. [Save Configuration](#Save-Configuration).

 ##### **Azure AD**

-The Cypress Dashboard can integrate with your identity provider via Azure AD.
+Cypress Cloud can integrate with your identity provider via Azure AD.
 In addition to the documentation below, refer to the Microsoft Guides for [configuring an application](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).